firogh/notes/philosophy/philosophy.md

 limited non-life-relevant contents 10%:"audible, kindle, news, youtube."
 Real-life -> meaning space -> English
 JIT
+Semantic net should be made up of real-life using, not search and synonym/thesaurus.
+It shouldn't be a game of play with words.
 ## # Tenet
 * Sorcerer
 Showing-off: in front of interviewer. [装逼](https://www.zhihu.com/question/30178891/answer/205055193)